nl253/GeneticAlgo/README.md

 - use when search space is too large to use brute-force
   - e.g. solving equations, automating the process of design and solving combinatorial problems (e.g. timetable scheduling)
+  - many problems can be reformulated as looking for a solution in n-dimensional search space
 - candidates are typed arrays (`Float32 | Float64 | Int32 | Int16 | Int8 | Uint32 | Uint16 | Uint8`)
 - adaptive probability of mutation
 - elitism (preserves top candidates)